-'long-term trend' defined as the trend over all years in the dataset (now 1979-2014).
-Long term trends are influenced by the fact that in initial years, trends for industrial and user plastics were opposite (Fig. 2B, Fig. 3A, Table 4A), when industrial plastics halved from early 1980s to mid 1990s when user plastics nearly tripled.
-Measured over the full period of over 30 years of data for the Netherlands, the initial decrease of industrial plastics still makes the long term trend significantly downward, in spite of the lack of noticeable change over the last decade (Table 2).
-The decreased abundance of industrial plastics in the marine environment was signalled before and has been observed in various oceanographic regions (Van Franeker & Meijboom 2002, Vlietstra & Parga 2002, Ryan 2008, Van Franeker et al. 2011; Van Franeker & Law 2015).
-For user-plastics, the initial increase from the 1980s to mid 1990s was largely 'compensated' by a rapid decrease from late 1990s to around 2003, without significant long-term trend for all birds combined.
+- 'long-term trend' defined as the trend over all years in the dataset (now 1979-2015).
+Long term trends are influenced by the fact that in initial years, trends for industrial and user plastics were opposite (Fig. 2B, Fig. 3A, Table 4A), when industrial plastics halved from early 1980s to mid-1990s while user plastics nearly tripled.
+Measured over the full period of over 30 years of data for the Netherlands, the initial strong decrease of industrial plastics still makes the long term trend highly significant (p<0.001), in spite of the fact that since the early 2000s changes in industrial plastics were much less evident (Table 2).
+The decreased abundance of industrial plastics in the marine environment has been signalled before in different oceanographic regions (Van Franeker & Meijboom 2002, Vlietstra & Parga 2002, Ryan 2008, Van Franeker et al. 2011; Van Franeker & Law 2015).
+For user plastics, the initial increase from the 1980s to mid-1990s was largely 'compensated' by a rapid decrease from late 1990s to around 2003, without significant long-term trend for all birds combined.
 For user plastics the long term trend shows no change.
-However, due to the decrease in industrial plastic, the long-term trend for all plastics combined is a weakly significant reduction (p=0.021).
-In terms of EcoQO performance, the decrease is even clearer (p=0.005).
+However, due to the decrease in industrial plastic, the long-term trend for all plastics combined is a weakly significant reduction (p=0.15).
+In terms of EcoQO performance, the decrease is even clearer (p=0.005). - 'recent trend' defined as trend over the past 10 years (now: 2006-2015) After the early 200s, changes were not evident, and recent trends generally described as stable or potential slow non-significant decline.
+However, the most recent 10 years, 2006 to 2015 demonstrate moderately significant declines in industrial plastics (p=0.015) as well as user plastics (p=0.047).
+The trend for their combined occurrence is not significant, but very close (p=0.06) (Fig. 3B; Table 4B).
+The data show that following sharp decreases of industrial plastics since the 1980, and of user plastics after the mid-1990s, slowed down considerably after the early 2000s, but did continue at a slow, but now significant rate.